grafana/xk6-disruptor-demo/demos/socks-shop/README.md

  ![Socks-shop architecture](./images/socks-shop.png)

+ > Before you start, ensure you have configured your [local environment](/README.md#setup-test-environment)

 ## Install the Socks Shop application

 The Socks Shop application can be deployed on a Kubernetes cluster applying the manifest with all the required resources using the following command: